Table of Contents

 What is your progress?
 Are you passing?

+If you will keep failing than you will keep wondering that how long does it take to get a Bachelor’s Degree?
 And of course, having said all, your performance matters the most.
 Are you passing through semesters?
 Are you completing your work and attending exams?
 Are you submitting all your assignments?

 Let me tell you, failing a unit or subject is the easiest way to prolong your degree and probably the silliest way.
 Not only it increases your time frame, and time is money (I know this has become cliché but accurate to every penny) but also a wrong way to spend money on enrolling in the same course again.